aronsson02/dot-files/README.md

 # dot-files
 Just a personal repository of dot-files.
-You are allowed to use it however you want.